TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

-   You may also want to consider adding :ref:`CONTRIBUTING.rst <contributing-rst>` and :ref:`README.rst <readme-rst>` to your extension, if you plan to host the repository on GitHub.
+   You may also want to consider adding :ref:`CONTRIBUTING.rst <contributing-rst>` and :ref:`README.rst <readme-rst>` to your extension, if you plan to host your extension on a public repository.

 3. Edit the documentation

    Start editing away.
 Use the existing text to guide you.
-Look at other extension manuals (for example `sphinx <https://docs.typo3.org/typo3cms/extensions/sphinx/>`__) for inspiration.
+Look at other extension manuals (for example `form <https://docs.typo3.org/typo3cms/extensions/form/>`__) for inspiration.
 (Click on "Related Links" to jump to the repository or scroll to bottom of rendered page and click on "View page source" to see reST source.)

-   Check out the section on :ref:`reST <Formatting-with-reST>` to see how to format headlines, code-blocks, images etc. and use the :ref:`rest-cheat-sheet` as a handy reference.

 4. Fill out Settings.cfg